 What changes will be made and why?

-The current combination unit in the park is over 20 years old and needs to be renewed as part of playground works across the City of Fremantle to replace non-compliant units.
+The current combination unit in the park is over twenty years old and needs to be be renewed as part of playground works across the City of Fremantle.

 Based on the community ideas and needs, as well as the budget, a concept design will be developed by a landscape architect and presented for feedback.